-The Collège Militaire Royal de Saint-Jean Academic Program
+Le Collège Militaire Royal de Saint-Jean Academic Program

-The Collège militaire royal de Saint-Jean offers the following degree programs:
+Le Collège militaire royal de Saint-Jean offers the following degree programs:

 - a.
 Bachelor of Administration; - b.
 Bachelor of Science - General; - c.
 Bachelor of Science with a major in Physics and a minor in Mathematics; - d.
-Bachelor of Science with Honours in Physics; and - e.
-Bachelor of Arts in Canadian Studies with a minor in Administration.
+Bachelor of Science with Honours in Physics; - e.
+Bachelor of Science in Computer Science - f.
+Bachelor of Arts in Canadian Studies and Administration; - g.
+Bachelor of Arts in Military and Strategic Studies; and - h.
+Bachelor of Arts with Honours in Military and Strategic Studies.

-Cadets graduating from CMR are awarded the appropriate degree by the University of Sherbrooke.
+Cadets graduating from CMC are awarded the appropriate degree by the University of Sherbrooke.

-SELECTION OF PROGRAM OF STUDY
+SELECTION OF PROGRAM STUDY